72-Hour Visa-free Transit in China

 6. Los Angeles > Hong Kong > Xian > Los Angeles

 (4) Transit Foreigners must enter & exit from China via specified ports

 Please attention that only certain ports of entry are opened for visa-free transit passengers in each city/region of China.
 Besides, foreign travelers need to exit from designated ports as regulated.
 For example, only Xian Xianyang International Airport allows the entry and exit when using the 72-Hour Visa-free Transit in Xian.

-Austria, Belgium, Czech, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Monaco.
+Austria, Belgium, Czech, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 United States, Canada, Brazil, Mexico, Argentina, and the Republic of Chile.

 ⑤ Asian Countries (6):

 South Korea, Japan, Singapore, Brunei, the United Arab Emirates, and Qatar.